-This topic is important because studies tell us the most common reason employees fail to follow safety rules in the workplace when they do not know why the rules are important.
+Remember, the most common reason employees don't follow safety rules is because they don't know why they are important.

 As you read in the previous section, the five OSHA-required topics in the previous list describe the what, when, how and the limitations of PPE use.
 However, since the primary goal of PPE training is to increase both knowledge and skill so that employees are better able to properly use PPE, training must also include the why.